 Successful candidates must:

-- Be a U.S. scientist or engineer under the age of 45, be active in chemical or chemical engineering research in academia, government, or industry.
-Applicants must be a U.S. citizen or U.S. Permanent Resident (Green Card Holder).
+Be a U.S. scientist or engineer under the age of 45, be active in chemical or chemical engineering research in academia, government, or industry.
+Applicants must be a U.S. citizen or U.S. Permanent Resident.

-- Have a specific interest in one or more of the business meetings and technical sessions that will be held in Brazil.
+Have a specific interest in one or more of the business meetings and technical sessions that will be held in Paris.

-Former YOs may apply for a maximum second YO experience.
-They must demonstrate how they have remained involved with IUPAC since their first experience.
+Former YOs may apply for a second YO experience but they must demonstrate how they have remained involved with IUPAC since their first travel fellowship.

-PLEASE NOTE: If you work in industry or government, you are eligible to be a Young Observer.
-However, there have been cases in the past where Young Observers from industry and government have been unable to accept the travel fellowship due to restrictions within their organizations.
+PLEASE NOTE: For applicants in industry or government, there have been cases in the past where Young Observers have been unable to accept the travel fellowship due to restrictions within their organizations.
 They were still able to participate in the program, but their funding was provided by their employer.
-As you apply for the Young Observer program, please begin to talk with your employer regarding whether you will be able to accept a fellowship grant from the National Academies (the funding originates from the National Science Foundation).
-For industry participants, if your employer provides at least $1,500 for you to attend, the U.S. National Committee can offer your company one year enrollment in the IUPAC Company Associates program.
+As you apply for the Young Observer program, please explore with your employer any restrictions you may have on accepting a fellowship grant from the National Academies.
 Please email us at IUPACYO@nas.edu if you have any questions.

 Selected Young Observer Fellowship awardees will be expected to:

-- Submit a brief written report on your experiences in order to provide feedback.
+Submit a brief online survey about your experiences in order to provide feedback.

-- You are strongly encouraged to participate in the scientific program of the Congress by submitting an abstract for oral or poster presentation (due date: March 1, 2019).
+You are strongly encouraged to participate in the scientific program of the Congress by submitting an abstract for oral or poster presentation (due date: March 1, 2019).
 Abstract submission guide.

-- You are also encouraged to visit an academic or research facility in France or other countries in the region before or after the Congress.
+You are also encouraged to visit an academic or research facility in France or other countries in the region before or after the Congress.
 The USNC will assist with connections where possible.

 The IUPAC General Assembly consists of the Union’s business meetings.
 The IUPAC Divisions and Standing Committees will meet to discuss their plans and activities.
-Toward the end of the Assembly, the IUPAC Council (including delegates representing IUPAC member countries) votes on union decisions.
+Toward the end of the Assembly, the IUPAC Council (including delegates representing IUPAC member countries) votes on Union proposals and recommendations .

-For more information on what each Division and Committee does, click here.
+A brief description of the IUPAC Divisions and Committees can be found here.
 Consult the IUPAC website for links to the Divisions and Committees and their activities.
 Information on IUPAC projects is also available at https://iupac.org/what-we-do/projects/.